Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 - Mean monthly precipitation amount for the coldest quarter of the year, kg m-2 month-1 (Bio19)
 - Daily mean temperature for the warmest quarter of the year, °C (Bio10)

-We downloaded the bio1, bio10, bio12, bio15, bio16 and bio19 CHELSA data in tif format from https://chelsa-climate.org/downloads/
+Download the bio1, bio10, bio12, bio15, bio16 and bio19 CHELSA data in tif format from https://chelsa-climate.org/downloads/
 path: Downloads/climatologies/1981-2010/bio

-These variables were extracted using the R script chelsa.R.
+These variables can be extracted using the R script chelsa.R.

 ### SoilTemp

-Soil temperature values (°C) were extracted from a dataset by Lembrechts et al. 2022.
+Extract soil temperature values (°C) from the dataset by Lembrechts et al. 2022.
 Soil temperature layers have been calculated by adding monthly soil temperature offsets to monthly air-temperature maps from CHELSA (date range 1979-2013).

-SoilTemp data was downloaded in tif format from https://zenodo.org/records/7134169, and extracted with the R script soiltemp.R.
+Download SoilTemp data in tif format from https://zenodo.org/records/7134169, and extract the variables with the R script soiltemp.R.

 ### Topography

-We extracted the following topography variables:
+Extract the following topography variables:
 - Elevation, m
 - Slope, °
 - Topographical Position Index (TPI), m

-These variables were extracted using the R script topography_soil.R.
+These variables can be extracted using the R script topography_soil.R.

+### Make a table for all soil traits

+Combine the extracted values in a complete table using the traits_soil.R script.

 ## Marine

 We have extracted trait information for 5493 unique marine samples.
-The extracted values were combined in a complete table using the traits_marine.R script.

 ### World Ocean Atlas (WOA)

-We extracted the following variables from World Ocean Atlas
+Extract the following variables from World Ocean Atlas
 - Mean annual temperature, °C
 - Nitrate, µmol/kg
 - Phosphate, µmol/kg